herflis/concepts-temp/content/review/content-scheduling.md

 - The *ValidFrom* field tells when the content item will appear.
 If it's left blank, it will appear immediately.
 - The *ValidTill* field tells when the content item will disappear.
 If it's left blank, it will never disappear.

-All of these fields are defined on the `GenericContent` content type so they are inherited to all other content types both built-in in custom ones.
+All of these fields are defined on the `GenericContent` content type so they are inherited to all other content types both built-in and custom ones.

 To enable lifespan in a query:
 - add `.LIFESPAN:ON` to the query.
 See [this page](/api-docs/querying/04-date#querybylifespanvalidity) for an example.